-The system is owned by Walsall Housing Group Limited (whg) who is responsible for the management, administration and security of the systems. whg will therefore ensure the protection of individuals and the public by complying with the Surveillance Camera Commissioner and the Information Commissioner's CCTV Code of Practices and this document.
+The system is owned by Walsall Housing Group Limited (whg) who is responsible for the management, administration and security of the systems. whg will therefore ensure the protection of individuals and the public by complying with the Biometrics and Surveillance Camera Commissioner 'Surveillance Camera Code of Practice' and the Information Commissioner's CCTV Code of Practice and this document.